nanafwu/dva-final-project/README.txt

     Using the ingredients and nutritional data, the package determines similar restaurant dishes.
 For instance, a mocha frappe cappucino may map to almond milk latte, mocha chocolate coffee, etc.. from a variety of restaurants.
-(Maybe David can add information about the algorithm).
+The dish similarities are determined using cosine similarity.

     The similar dish data is formatted to csv files and eventually visualized using d3.